dcao/website/blog/2026-06-06--digital-ideas/index.md

 (PL) research, we are taught to discipline the poetic, the affective, the lyrical, and the personal out of any of our writing.
 Our writing is meant to be dismebodied and universal.
 PL papers are meant to deliver truths of the computational universe and to read as if they are written by God. <!-- It is an instrumental view of language where the purpose of any text is to coerce the reader into understanding^[Shoutout to my labmate Eric for noodling on that turn of phrase].
 The intellectual tradition of the field begins and ends with: "Look!
-We made a new thing!" -->
+We made a new thing!" --> The field would see my own experiences of politics or marginality as preposterous to include in any "serious," "technical" writing.

 One of the feelings I've been working through during this week is a Foucault-flavored internalized self-discipline, the disembodied voice of The